Have you experienced a burning sensation on your scalp and nearby skin during hair dye application? If yes, you may have a hair dye allergy.

-- How Common Is It For Hair Dyes To Have An Allergic Reaction?
+- How Often Do Hair Dyes Cause An Allergic Reaction?

 - How Can You Tell If You Are Allergic To Hair Dye?